 To get to that point, the software must be trained on various driving scenarios, from basic to highly complex traffic situations.
 This includes not only environmental traffic conditions such as weather, darkness, and road quality but also understanding human driving patterns.

 Road data is, therefore, crucial for training self-driving cars.
-By amassing extensive amounts of real-life traffic information, we can analyze any type of traffic scenario to pinpoint how accidents, incidents, and near-misses occur.
+By amassing extensive amounts of real-life traffic information – meticulously curated quality data that we can feed our algorithms – we can analyze any type of traffic scenario to pinpoint how accidents, incidents, and near-misses occur.
 This information can then be used to develop software that creates safe margins for vehicles, pedestrians, or other moving or stationary objects.

 However, anticipating what can go wrong in different ways and verifying that there are mechanisms to prevent it from happening is an extraordinary challenge.
 The quest for automation that mirrors the capabilities of a human driver is a complex and challenging process.
 It’s not about creating a fleet of autonomous vehicles in haste, but rather about developing robust, reliable, and safe AD systems through careful, patient engineering.

 As we continue to innovate and amass invaluable data on traffic scenarios, we take significant steps towards a future where autonomous vehicles seamlessly integrate into our daily lives.
-To be sure, it’s a looong journey of progress and safety assurances, but still.
-It’s exciting times, and we shouldn’t despair.
+To be sure, it’s a long journey of progress and safety assurances, but still.
+It’s exciting times.